James Whitted: Military

 Early on in World War I, Albert Whitted enlisted in the aviation corps of the US Army.
-He was sent to Pensacola in March, 1917.
-In August, 1917, he was qualified as a naval aviator and received his pilot's number 179.
+He was sent to Pensacola in March 1917.
+In August 1917, he was qualified as a naval aviator and received his pilot's number 179.
 He is classed as one of the first 250 pioneer pilots of the US Navy.
 By August 1918, Whitted had become an instructor in small seaplane flying.
 He later instructed on larger sea planes such as the H-12 type.
-On September 25, 1918, Whitted was commissioned as a first lieutenant and was made chief instructor in advanced flying.
+On September 25, 1918, Whitted was promoted to first lieutenant and was made chief instructor in advanced flying.
 Some of Whitted's pupils were on the famous trans-Atlantic voyage with Commander Read.

-Whitted remained in the Navy for a short period after World War I. During this period, Whitted and a student aviator crashed their plane in Pensacola Bay, falling over 1,000 ft.
-Whitted suffered only a bruise on his nose and his student passenger suffered a broken arm.
+Whitted remained in the Navy for a short period after World War I. During this period, he and a student aviator crashed their plane in Pensacola Bay, falling over 1,000 ft.
+Whitted suffered a bruise on his nose and his student passenger suffered a broken arm.
 The crash was attributed to the student.
 In 1919, Whitted received his commission as a junior lieutenant and was placed on inactive duty.

 Commercial

 After being discharged from the Navy in 1919 Albert moved back from Pensacola with his wife and dog.
 Albert also brought with him commercial aviation to the city of St. Petersburg.
-Although it was Tony Jannus who flew the world's first scheduled air transportation between St. Petersburg and Tampa in 1914, it is Albert Whitted who local historians credit with truly introducing the people of St. Petersburg to flying.
+Although it was Tony Jannus who flew the world's first scheduled air transportation flight between St. Petersburg and Tampa in 1914, it is Albert Whitted who local historians credit with truly introducing the people of St. Petersburg to flying.
 Albert began his commercial aviation career out of a hangar on the Vinoy Basin in St. Petersburg.
-He took passengers up for short plane rides in his seaplane the "Bluebird" for flight lessons and to take in the view.
+He took passengers up for short plane rides in his seaplane, the "Bluebird", for flight lessons and to enjoy the view.
 Thousands of residents and tourists went up with him in the next few years.

-Eric Whitted recalled tales of a newspaper being floated in the bay and Albert swooping his seaplane down and cutting the paper in half.
-Albert also carried mail for a time up the Mississippi River.
+Eric Whitted recalled tales of a newspaper being floated in the bay and Albert swooping down with his seaplane and cutting the paper in half.
+Albert also carried mail up the Mississippi River for some time.
 In true daredevil style, according to Eric Whitted, he flew his plane under the arched bridges that spanned the Mississippi at the time, terrifying the people crossing the bridges.
 In the summer of 1921, Albert designed and built a larger and faster plane in Pensacola which he brought back home to St. Petersburg in the winter.
 The plane that Albert built was an experimental airplane which had a four-bladed propeller.
-He would name this plane the "Falcon."
+He would name this plane the "Falcon".